-The Texas Water Development Board ("TWDB" or "board") proposes amendments to §355.91 relating to regional water planning grant notice of funds and submission and review of applications and §355.92 relating to use of funds.
+The Texas Water Development Board ("TWDB" or "board") adopts amendments to §355.91 relating to regional water planning grant notice of funds and submission and review of applications and §355.92 relating to use of funds, without changes to the text as published in the December 22, 2017, issue of the Texas Register (42 TexReg 7290).

-BACKGROUND AND SUMMARY OF THE FACTUAL BASIS FOR THE PROPOSED AMENDMENT
+BACKGROUND AND SUMMARY OF THE FACTUAL BASIS FOR THE ADOPTED AMENDMENTS.

-The purpose of the amendment is to correct an administrative rule reference related to a previous rule revision, clarify the roles of the regional water planning group and its designated political subdivision during the funding application process, and to revise eligibility requirements for travel expenses associated with regional water planning.
+The purpose of the amendments is to correct an administrative rule reference related to a previous rule revision, clarify the roles of the regional water planning group and its designated political subdivision during the funding application process, and to revise eligibility requirements for travel expenses associated with regional water planning.
 The specific provisions being amended or added and the reasons for the amendments are addressed in more detail below.

-SECTION BY SECTION DISCUSSION OF PROPOSED AMENDMENTS.
+SECTION BY SECTION DISCUSSION OF THE ADOPTED AMENDMENTS.